thelegendev/Nub-Bot/README.md

     2. Click on the green button marked `Code`.
 From the drop-down that appears, click `Download ZIP` to download the entire repository as a ZIP folder.

-    3. Extract the files to your preferred location.
+    3. Extract the files to a new folder.

     4. Right click the folder and open with Visual Studio Code.